tarun-bisht/tarun-bisht.github.io/cv.md

 I have done my master's thesis on the application of object detection in home surveillance, which mainly deals with the problem of creating cheap alert systems for monkey theft detection in our area and alert the user when detected.

 #### National Children Science Congress (NCSC), (2010-2012)
 Actively presented research experience papers in NCSC.
-The research topics include land resources and Energy potential, utilization and conservation.
+The research topics include Land resources: use for prosperity, save for posterity and Energy: explore, harness and conserve.

 ### TEACHING EXPERIENCE